philipschielke/ruse/readme.md

 that are mapped to code in some symbol table.  (see below)

 ### Significant differences from other Scheme variants:

+* define is only allowed at the top level.
+No local defines are allowed.

 * Syntactic forms.
 RUSE operators such as arithmetic operators, logical operators, conditional operators, and other built-in primitives are implemented as part of the *syntax* of the RUSE language.
 In other variants